slexisvn/query_engine/docs/01-frontend/07-the-ast-and-its-limits.md

 # 7. The AST and why it isn't enough

-> After this chapter you will be able to state exactly what information a syntax tree is missing, and why a separate stage — not a bigger parser — is the right way to supply it.
+> After this chapter you will be able to explain which information an AST records and which questions need a catalog and name resolution.

 ## The question